kombucha-js/react-rerenderers/README.md

 - `fireRerenderer()` rerenders and refreshes the all components in the list which is stored as the specified ID.

+This set of rules is related to the mechanism of the re-rendering process of React.js.
+It requires the knowledge of the proces in order to understand the set of rules properly.

 For further information, see [Render and Commit in React.js Official Documentation](https://react.dev/learn/render-and-commit).

  🐙 4.
 Modularize Modal Dialogs